Did you know that Gary Halbert, one of the world’s best copywriters, was sentenced to prison in the 1980s for tax fraud?

 Wrapping up today’s Gary Halbert copywriting examples

 Gary Halbert is one of the best copywriters ever.

 And, if you want to sharpen your skills, nothing is better than learning from the pros.

-I recommend going through other examples including the ones I covered today and take notes.
+I recommend going through other examples, including the ones I covered today and taking notes.

 What strategies did he use?